theunitedeffort/autohouse/README.md

+> [!IMPORTANT]
+> This repository has been archived.
+The `autohouse` functionality was moved into the [ueo-watch](https://github.com/theunitedeffort/ueo-watch) repository.

 # autohouse
 Tool to automatically search for housing on theunitedeffort.org.
 Autohouse will search for properties matching a given set of search parameters.
 These search parameters are stored on Google Drive in a Google Sheet.